 Pope John Paul II, in the 1991 encyclical Centesimus Annus, wrote that “the Church offers her social teaching as an indispensable and ideal orientation.”
 These principles of social justice can be considered by all those of good will as guidelines for ethical health care reform.

 Catholic social teaching prioritizes the dignity of the human person, created “Imago Dei” (Gen. 1:27), in the image and likeness of God.
 We respect human dignity by recognizing both a duty to care for the sick and personal responsibility for maintaining our own health.

 Cognizant of this first principle, we must improve access, affordability and quality of care for all United States citizens.
 Knowing the second, we are obligated to care for ourselves and family.
 Patients with stronger incentives to stay healthy could decrease expenditures associated with smoking, obesity, diet-controlled diabetes, atherosclerotic heart and peripheral vessel disease, strokes, alcoholism, and osteoporosis, to name a few.

 Finally, the principle of solidarity concerns responsibility to the less fortunate.
-Health care reform will be judged by our commitment to the poor and vulnerable.
-We ought to love our neighbor, feed the poor, cloth the naked, and care for the sick (Mt 25:40).
+Healthcare reform will be judged by our commitment to the poor and vulnerable.
+We ought to love our neighbor, feed the poor, cloth the naked, and care for the sick (Matt.
+25:40).
 Vouchers or tax credits could facilitate access to the medical marketplace.
 A safety net for immigrants, the marginalized, and those with chronic disease, is necessary for those who might have still have difficulty obtaining insurance despite market-oriented reform.